antrea-io/antrea/docs/multicluster/user-guide.md

 use the same endpoint type.
-Existing ServiceExports should be re-exported after changing `endpointIPType`. `ClusterIP` type requires that Service CIDRs (ClusterIP ranges) must not overlap among member clusters, and always requires Multi-cluster Gateways to be configured. `PodIP` type requires Pod CIDRs must not overlap among clusters, and it also requires Multi-cluster Gateways when there is no direct Pod-to-Pod connectivity across clusters.
+Existing ServiceExports should be re-exported after changing `endpointIPType`. `ClusterIP` type requires that Service CIDRs (ClusterIP ranges) must not overlap among member clusters, and always requires Multi-cluster Gateways to be configured. `PodIP` type requires Pod CIDRs not to overlap among clusters, and it also requires Multi-cluster Gateways when there is no direct Pod-to-Pod connectivity across clusters.
 Also refer to [Multi-cluster Pod-to-Pod Connectivity](#multi-cluster-pod-to-pod-connectivity) for more information.